Singapore REIT Monthly Update (June 06 – 2021)

 • Mapletree Industrial Trust ($6.65B)

-• No change in ranking compared to March and April 2021 update.
+• No change in ranking compared to March-May 2021 update.

 • Smallest Market Capitalisation REITs: